bobisme/ux-challenge/README.md

     the page.
 -   The tabs will expand/shrink as they are selected.
--   The tab content will fade and the container will grow/shrink to the size of the next content (except on safari).
+-   The tab content will fade and the container will grow/shrink to the size of the next content.
 -   The dark background of the modal fades in and the modal slides in from the top.

+Tested on IE10, IE9 (rendindering mode in IE10), Chrome 51, Safari 8, Safari on
+iOS 9, and Firefox 48.

 ## Code